ga-curriculum/men-stack-embedding-related-data-skyrockit/add-route-middleware/README.md

 For this application, users must be signed in to view any of the routes associated with their applications.
 Therefore, `isSignedIn` should be placed above the `applications` controller, but not before auth.

-`PassUserToView` should be included before all our routes, including our home page, just in case we want to include conditional rendering with a user's details.
+`PassUserToView` should be included before all our routes, including our homepage, just in case we want to include conditional rendering with a user's details.
 If there is no signed in user the locals object will be set to null.

 ```javascript